 Whilst the ability to recycle these is becoming greater, getting these items to the recycler is not as simple as we might like.

-Thankfully Colgate are stepping in to help address this issue, by funding a nationwide recycling programme.
+Thankfully some brands are stepping in to help address this issue, by funding nationwide recycling programmes.

 I wanted to make a mention of the packaging in which electric toothbrushes comes.

 To date from all the toothbrushes I have tested, I have found Philips Sonicare to be the best for their more environmentally approach to packaging.

 All brands have outer cardboard boxes, but Sonicare tend to have a cardboard inner much like the material/texture of an egg box.